Mahajan2007/time_table/README.md

 # RESULT
-The program for creating slot timetable using basic HTML tags is executed successfully.
+The program for creating slot timetable using basic HTML tags is executed successfully.git push